Book Your Appointment Now!

 Capsicum Peppers

 Capsicum peppers, also known as chili peppers or bell peppers, belong to the nightshade family and are widely recognized for their use in culinary dishes.
-However, aside from their fiery flavors, capsicum peppers also play a significant role in natural medicine.
+However, aside from their fiery flavors, these peppers also play a significant role in natural medicine.
 This article explores the medicinal benefits and uses of capsicum peppers, shedding light on their potential therapeutic properties.

 Species